camel-tooling/camel-lsp-client-vscode/Readme.md

 [![Gitter](https://img.shields.io/gitter/room/camel-tooling/Lobby.js.svg)](https://gitter.im/camel-tooling/Lobby)

 # Apache Camel for Visual Studio Code
-This preview release of the extension adds language support for [Apache Camel](http://camel.apache.org/) to [Visual Studio Code](https://code.visualstudio.com/) including:
+This is a preview release of the [Visual Studio Code](https://code.visualstudio.com/) extension that adds [Apache Camel](http://camel.apache.org/) language support for coding in XML DSL and Java DSL.

+When you add this extension to your installation of VS Code, the VS Code editor provides the following features:

+For both XML DSL and Java:
-* Language service for Apache Camel URI:
+* Language service support for Apache Camel URIs:
-  * Auto-Completion for components, attributes and attribute value list.
+  * Auto-completion for Camel components, attributes, and the list of attribute values.
-  * Quick Info (Hover)
+  * Quick reference documentation when you hover the cursor over a Camel component.
-* Navigation to Camel routes for XML files (Ctrl+Shift+O)
+* Navigation to Camel routes.
-* Diagnostic for Camel URIs with XML DSL when saving file
+* Diagnostics for Camel URIs when you save a file.

+For XML DSL only:
+* Auto-completion for referenced IDs of `direct`, `direct-vm`, `vm` and `seda` components.
-* Find references for direct and direct-vm component (Shift + F12)
+* Find references for `direct` and `direct-vm` components in all open Camel files.
+* Document Symbol for Camel Context and route (used for navigation and outline in clients)

 ![Completion for XML DSL](./images/completion.gif "Completion for XML DSL")
 ![Completion for Java DSL](./images/completionJava.gif "Completion for Java DSL")